staadecker/utoc-membership-system/components/membership-form-backend/README.md

 # membership-form-backend

-This component is a script that runs whenever it receives an HTTP request from the [frontend membership sign up form](../membership-form-frontend).
+This component is a [Google Cloud Function](https://cloud.google.com/functions/docs/concepts/overview) that runs whenever it receives a [Pub/Sub](https://cloud.google.com/pubsub/docs/overview) message from `membership-form-backend-trigger` (due to a frontend form submission).
-The script will read the member's information and the PayPal OrderID from the HTTP request and will:
+The function will read the member's information & PayPal OrderID from the message and will:

 a) verify that the payment amount matches the OrderID